 The words that jump out there are "select markets".
-Spotify is currently available in some 180 markets, and in 60 languages, so chances are Spotify HiFi will land in different territories at different points throughout the year and perhaps into 2022.
+Spotify is currently available in some 180 markets and in 60 languages, so chances are Spotify HiFi will land in different territories at different points throughout the year and perhaps into 2022.

 The good news for subscribers in the US and Europe is that Spotify typically launches new features in those key markets first.

-More recently, a Reddit user spotted a HiFi icon in their Spotify iOS app, which could be evidence that Spotify is hitting back against arch rival Apple's new Lossless and Hi-Res Lossless tiers.
+In June, a Reddit user spotted a HiFi icon in their Spotify iOS app, which could be evidence that Spotify is hitting back against arch rival Apple's new Lossless and Hi-Res Lossless tiers.

 The Spotify HiFi release date could also depend on the type of device you use.
 Spotify HiFi will deliver higher quality streams through Spotify Connect, so it's possible that newer Connect-enabled devices (such as the PlayStation 5) could get the HiFi upgrade before certain older devices.

 Plenty of rival music streaming services already offer their own CD-quality subscription tiers – and let's not forget, Apple's new Lossless tier is free to all Apple Music subscribers – so while Spotify's popularity and consequent existing subscription base could see Spotify HiFi front the pack before long, price will no doubt be a key factor in its uptake.